 2. Plan to mitigate labor shortage risks:

 Even under normal circumstances, the U.S construction market faces skilled labor shortages.
-Your laborers are likely to be impacted by Covid-19 either directly or through family connections.
+Moreover, your laborers are likely to be impacted by Covid-19 either directly or through family connections.
 Start planning for such an eventuality by getting updates from laborers you repeatedly employ.
 Not only will you build rapport, but you will have a firm idea of how many employees will be available as soon as you are ready to get back to work.

 3. Plan to mitigate reduced demand for construction risks.

 Immediately post Covid-19 crisis, buyers may sideline non-urgent construction projects.
-To prepare for this outcome, review your business’s financial liquidity.
+Furthermore, to prepare for this outcome, review your business’s financial liquidity.
 Realign your business strategy to the changed circumstances.
 Re-organize priorities such as expansion or diversification plans or major purchases in favor of keeping low overheads and staying afloat until business picks up again.

 4. Plan to mitigate termination of contracts and delay of contracts risks.

 Where possible, renegotiate active contracts to accommodate delays that may happen as a consequence of supply chain interruptions.
-You may have to renegotiate contract terminations too if extended delays negate project feasibility.
+Moreover, you may have to renegotiate contract terminations too if extended delays negate project feasibility.
 This is also the time to research on Builder’s Risk insurance cover extensions, in case such eventualities occur.

 Your Post Covid-19 Action Plan